HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/content/disableManagedPages.md

 ## Introduction

-When you create a new installation of HCL Digital Experience 9.5, managed pages are enabled by default.
-However, you can also manually disable and enable the feature as needed.
+When you create a new installation of HCL Digital Experience (DX) 9.5, the Managed Pages feature is enabled by default.
+This article describes how to enable or disable this feature.

 ## Instructions

-Here are the instructions to disable or enable manage pages.
+Refer to the following steps to enable or disable the Managed Pages feature.

-### Disable manages pages (independent on the current state)
+### Disabling Managed Pages (independent of the current state)

-1. Back up Portal file system and database
+1. Back up your DX file system and database.

 2. Run the following task: